-Once you retire, or scale back on your hours, it becomes ever more important for your money to work even harder for you.
-Now that you are living off of your savings, and income from pensions and Social Security, you want to make every dollar spent count.
+Once you retire, or scale back on your hours, it becomes more important for your money to work even harder for you.
+Now that you are living off of your savings and income from pensions and Social Security, you want to make every dollar spent count.

 When it comes to your health care, it is a big deal that at age 65 you are eligible for Medicare coverage.
 The monthly premiums are far less than what you would pay in the individual dental insurance market.
 That’s a great deal.
 But you still have to budget for plenty of medical costs.